griffinbaker12/git-ignore-updater/README.md

 # Python .gitignore Updater

-A flexible tool to update your .gitignore file with common patterns for various programming languages and environments.
+A flexible tool to update your `.gitignore` file with common patterns for various programming languages and environments.

 ## Features

-- Supports multiple programming languages and environments
-- Easy to add new pattern sets
+- Easily extendable to support new pattern sets
 - Command-line interface with flags for each supported pattern set
 - Automatically creates .gitignore file if it doesn't exist
 - Adds patterns without duplicating existing entries